Looobay/LOVE2D-button/README.md

 # LOVE2D-button
 A simple librarie to create button with LÖVE 2D.

+### Little warning:
+This project is not finished yet so you may encounter some bugs !

 ## Features:
 * Execute function on click
 * Can easily remove buttons with `button:delete()`